 - 1. Describe the Project change or modification: - a.
 Proposed activity description and purpose; - b.
-Why the proposed activity is considered minor in terms of impacts towaters of the state; - c.
+Why the proposed activity is considered minor in terms of impacts to waters of the state; - c.
 How the Project activity is currently addressed in the Order; and, - d.
-Why a Certification Deviation is necessary for the Project. - Describe location (latitude/longitude coordinates), the date(s) it will occur, as well as associated impact information (i.e., temporary or permanent, federal or non-federal jurisdiction, water body name/type, estimated impact area, etc.) and minimization measures to be implemented. - 3.
+Why a Certification Deviation is necessary for the Project. - 2.
+Describe location (latitude/longitude coordinates), the date(s) it will occur, as well as associated impact information (i.e., temporary or permanent, federal or non-federal jurisdiction, water body name/type, estimated impact area, etc.) and minimization measures to be implemented. - 3.
 Provide all updated environmental survey information for the new impact area. - 4.
 Provide a map that includes the activity boundaries with photos of the site. - 5.
 Provide verification of any mitigation needed according to the Order conditions. - 6.
-Provide any other information required by Central Valley Water Board staff to determine whether the Project change or modification necessitates additional environmental review.
-(California Code of Regulations, Title 14, sections 15061, 15162-15164.)
+Provide verification from the CEQA Lead Agency that the proposed changes or modifications do not trigger the need for a subsequent environmental document, an addendum to the environmental document, or a supplemental EIR.
+(Cal.
+Code Regs., tit.
+14, §§ 15162-15164.)